abaidev/starnavi/README.md

 This project is a demonstration of acquired skills.
 Main backend configurations are set <br/>
 API implemented with Django REST Framework. <br/>
-Data for users and posts is fetched from random-data-api
+Data for users and posts is fetched from random-data-api. <br/>
+Automation bot is made by using http method

 ## Enviroment